-

 If you've driven by a construction site for a steel building and you've noticed construction workers working on steel frames, you've seen a steel erector, also known as an ironworker, doing their job.

-Steel erectors are an essential part of our success here at STEVENS, helping to build new steel structures and industrial metal buildings.
+Steel erectors are an essential part of any successful project here at STEVENS, helping to build new steel structures and industrial metal buildings.

-In the article below, we'll go over what a steel erector does and what it takes to become a steelworker.
+In the article below, we'll go over what structural steel erection is, what a steel erector does and what it takes to become a steelworker.

 Table of Contents